 The average timeframe for us to finalise our component of the irrigation connections process is about 4-8 months.
 In addition to the work we undertake, your energy retailer will need to arrange for a meter installation and final connection (if required).

 How much will my new connection/alteration cost?

 You’ll be provided with a quote (called a letter of offer) after we’ve completed our investigation.

 Will I need to pay a deposit?

 Yes.
-In most cases a design deposit of $500 (including GST) will be required before we process your application and begin our investigation.
-For larger projects (over 100 amps) you may be asked to pay an non-refundable application fee of $2,512.92 or more.
+In most cases payment of the estimated design costs will be required before we process your application and begin the investigation.
+The design costs will be estimated based on the work required to complete your connection.
+For larger projects (over 100 amps) you may be asked to pay a non-refundable application fee of $2288.88 (incl.
+GST) or more.

-Please note: The design deposit is deducted from your contribution within the quote (letter of offer).
-If you don’t proceed with the offer, your deposit won’t be refunded and any additional costs incurred by us associated with preparing your negotiated connection offer will be invoiced to you.
+Please note: The estimated design costs are deducted from your contribution within our letter of offer.
+If you don’t proceed with the offer the design costs and/or application fee won’t be refunded (unless there are unused funds).
+Any additional costs associated with preparing your connection offer will be invoiced to you.